The Power of Tests for Detecting $p$-Hacking: Theoretical Analysis of Bias and Size Distortions due to -Hacking

 The expression is the same for both the threshold approach and taking the minimum, for the same reason as in the case of covariate selection.
-The magnitude of the size distortion is given in Figure \ref{fig:IVsize}.
-Size is essentially double the stated size, with the $p$-hacked size at 11\% when nominal size is 5\%.
+The magnitude of the size distortion is given in Figure \ref{fig:IVsize}(a).
+Empirical size is essentially double the nominal size, with the $p$-hacked size at 11\% when nominal size is 5\%.

 In terms of the bias induced by $p$-hacking, distributions over $h$ will induce distributions over the biases since the bias for any study depends on the true model.
 We report here the bias for different $h$ rather than choose a (non-degenerate) distribution.
-For the special case example of this section, for the threshold and minimum approaches with $\alpha\le 1/2$, we can write for any $h$ the scaled mean (first-order) biases\footnote{Since the first moments of the IV estimators do not exist in just-identified cases \citep{kinal1980existence}, we define $\mathcal{B}_2^j$ to be the mean of the asymptotic distribution of $\sqrt{N}(\hat\beta^j_r-\beta)$, where $\hat\beta^j_r$ is the $p$-hacked estimate and $j\in\{m,t\}$.}, $\mathcal{B}_2^t$ and $\mathcal{B}_2^m$ respectively, as follows
+For the threshold and minimum approaches with $\alpha\le 1/2$, the (first-order) relative biases, $\mathcal{B}_2^t$ and $\mathcal{B}_2^m$, respectively,\footnote{Since the first moments of the IV estimators do not exist in just-identified cases \citep{kinal1980existence}, we define $\mathcal{B}_2^j$ to be the mean of the asymptotic distribution of $(\hat\beta^j_r-\beta)/\beta$, where $\hat\beta^j_r$ is the $p$-hacked estimate and $j\in\{m,t\}$.} are